giyu51/zabbix-graphs-bottleneck-classification/README.md

 To classify the images into the appropriate folders:

-- Move or copy the collected images from *IMAGE_DIRECTORY* into the appropriate folders based on their classification.
+- Move or copy the collected images from *IMAGE_DIRECTORY* (default is `./images`) into the appropriate folders based on their classification.

     - 📁Bottleneck images should be placed in the [bottleneck]() folders within the [training](./dataset/training/) and [testing](./dataset/testing/) directories.